Kylie Minogue Meets Prince William, Wears Metallic Gown With A Major Plunging Neckline

 Minogue embraced turning 50-years-old by posting a photo to Instagram displaying the singer posing in her “birthday suit” while hugging a blinged-out guitar.

 Kylie has won numerous awards for her catchy tunes, including a Grammy back in 2004.
-Minogue was born in Austrailia but the U.K. is her adopted home.
+Minogue was born in Austrailia, but the U.K. is her adopted home.
 It was in Austrailia that Kylie shot to fame on the daytime soap opera, Neighbours.